hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/update-delete-mutations/2-mutation-cache.md

 +           },
 +         )
 ```
-The above code is not using `toggleIsCompleted` callback but it is using `toggleDocument`, `toggleRunMutaion` to pass mutation query and mutation varible repectively, So define them in constructor of `TodoItemTile` widget itself and remove `toggleIsCompleted` callback function from constructor.
-Pass your toggle mutation query and toggle variable document in the widget from screens i.e `all.dart` , `active.dat` , `completed.dart`.
+The above code isn't using `toggleIsCompleted` callback but it's using `toggleDocument`, `toggleRunMutaion` to pass mutation query and mutation variable repectively, So define them in constructor of `TodoItemTile` widget itself and remove `toggleIsCompleted` callback function from constructor.
+Pass your toggle mutation query and toggle variable document in the widget from screens i.e `all.dart` , `active.dart` and `completed.dart`.

-`runMutation` takes `optimisticResult` as an argument in which we can pass our optimistic result.
+`runMutation` has `optimisticResult` as an argument in which we can pass as our optimistic result.
 Now we have to update our cache according to optimisticResult.
-For that we will find the correct item in the cache using `typenameDataIdFromObject` function which which takes a Map of item to be updated.
+For this, we have to find the key of item in the cache using `typenameDataIdFromObject` function which takes the item of type map as parameter to be updated.
-we will get that map using `extractTodoData`function which we will define in `TodoItemTile` itself.
+We get that map using `extractTodoData`function which we will define in `TodoItemTile` itself.

-Note: We are using refetchQuery inside our onCompleted function which we also getting as an callback using constructor itself.
+Note: We are using refetchQuery inside our onCompleted function which we also get as a callback using constructor itself.

 Add this function code in your `TodoItemTile` class(or widget).